Seven common mistakes in architectural photography

 And finally, an eighth fault that I can’t resist to list here because it may be the worst of them all: never work for free because you won’t get in return nothing but frustration.
 If you are going to do so or give away your copyright, do it because you support a charitable cause in your community or an academic research in which you can contribute with something valuable and not for another reason.
 Otherwise, your professional career will hardly have a future and you won’t be helping your fellow photographers either.

-This is my list but surely I am forgetting something that you are thinking about, any other common architectural photography inconvenience that I don’t remember now.
+This is my list but surely I am forgetting something that you are thinking about now, any other common architectural photography inconvenience that I can’t remember.
 If so, please do not hesitate to share and let's see how we can fix it.

 And, of course, never forget to wear good shoes.